Progressus-io/postnl-for-woocommerce/README.md

 ### 5.6.0
 * Add: New "Printer Types" setting with support for PDF, GIF, JPG, and ZPL.
+* Add: "Return to Home Address" option to the Return Settings.

 ### 5.5.0
 * Add: Compatibility with the new WooCommerce Product Editor.